 - We make no guarantees concerning mineral rights or the lack thereof.
 Mineral rights require research through the county as well as BLM (Bureau of Land Management).
 Buyers would need to perform their own research to determine if mineral rights are available for a property; however, in most cases mineral rights have been reserved by a previous owner.

-- If the property is being sold through a Real Estate Agent, they will prepare the standard real estate purchase agreement that we will both sign.
-This document lays out the terms of the transaction including the sale price and deposit amount, and other details common in such a document.
+- If the property is being sold through a Real Estate Agent, they will prepare the standard real estate purchase agreement that we will both sign, otherwise our company will prepare the sale agreement that we will both sign.
+Either way, this document lays out the terms of the transaction including the sale price and deposit amount, and other details common in such a document.
 And, in the case of an owner-financed purchase, the Buyer will sign a Note that contains the terms of the loan, including the monthly payment, interest rate, and repayment term, as well as a Deed of Trust or Mortgage that secures the Seller’s interest in the property until the loan is paid off, OR the Seller may utilize a Contract for Deed (varies by state).